Bump Reduction in Rhinoplasty

 Monday - Friday: 8 a.m.–4 p.m.

-Rhinoplasty, also called nose surgery, may address many aspects of the nasal bridge and tip.
+Rhinoplasty, sometimes called a nose job, may address many aspects of the nasal bridge and tip.
 Rhinoplasty is very common in facial plastic surgery offices worldwide, especially in younger patients.
 In fact, you may be surprised by how frequently rhinoplasty is performed because the results can look so natural.
-Men and women travel from around the globe to experience Potomac Plastic Surgery’s expertise in cosmetic rhinoplasty including revision and preservation rhinoplasty.
+Men and women travel from Arlington and Ashburn, VA; Bethesda and Chevy Chase, MD; and beyond to experience Potomac Plastic Surgery’s expertise in cosmetic rhinoplasty, including revision and preservation rhinoplasty.
 Here in Washington, DC, double board-certified facial plastic surgeon Dr. Houtan Chaboki offers world-class results our patients can feel great about no matter how complex their case may be.

 Closed rhinoplasty is known as endonasal (inside the nose) rhinoplasty.
 Many people consider this method of rhinoplasty as incisionless as Dr. Chaboki hides incisions inside the nose.
 Closed rhinoplasty offers patients several advantages:

-Dr. Chaboki performs a variety of rhinoplasty procedures, but specializes in and teaches other surgeons the closed rhinoplasty technique.
-Each patient is unique and requires a customized treatment plan, and the closed incisionless rhinoplasty can be used on a wide variety of patients from the most simple to the most complex revision surgery.
+Dr. Chaboki performs a variety of rhinoplasty procedures but specializes in and teaches other surgeons the closed rhinoplasty technique.
+Each patient is unique and requires a customized treatment plan, and closed scarless rhinoplasty can be used on a wide variety of patients, from the most simple to the most complex revision surgery.

 Dr. Chaboki offers his patients, who visit him from areas like Northern Virginia and Maryland, both open rhinoplasty and incisionless rhinoplasty procedures and will help determine the most appropriate method for you.
 Rhinoplasty, even when performed for cosmetic reasons, should avoid decreasing nasal function.
 It would be inappropriate to get a cosmetically improved nose if you are unable to breathe through it.
 For this reason, it’s important to choose a surgeon with an artistic eye and sound medical experience.